astropy/package-template/docs/index.rst

   cookiecutter -c cookiecutter gh:astropy/package-template

-This will ask you a series of questions, and result in a directory inside your current working directory that has the name of your project.
+This prompt you for a series of :ref:`options<options>`,current working directory that has the name of your project.
 Once you have rendered the template read :ref:`next-steps`.

 .. toctree::
    :maxdepth: 2